Hampi is the land time forgot

 Waking up in the palace

-At my first sight of Orange County I was a bit awestruck.
+At my first sight of Evolve Back Kamalapura Palace I was a bit awestruck.
 I was struck by the sheer size of the palace hotel and also the pristine newness.
 I am accustomed to Rajasthani palace hotels that wear the patina of age.
-But Orange County is newly built – albeit on traditional lines.
+But Evolve Back Kamalapura Palace is newly built – albeit on traditional lines.
 The surreal feeling continued as I walked into the open-air lobby.
 Spacious and unadorned, it’s starkness was almost shocking.
+I was invited to stay at the property to experience it and can only say I was extremely impressed with both the incredible detail that went into the design of this monumental palace and also the intimacy and excellence of the service.
+The staff are warm, natural, professional and efficient.
+I have rarely experienced such service.

-Though impressive at first, it was really on familiarity that I began to appreciate Orange County.
+Though impressive at first, it was really on familiarity that I began to appreciate Evolve Back Kamalapura Palace.
 As I learned about the incredible amount of care and work that went into the design, I began to see the genius of the place.
-It’s essentially based on two things.
+It’s essentially based on two things: Design and Service.

-- 1. Design.
-Orange Country won a Best Designed Boutique Hotel award this year.
+Design.
+Evolve Back Kamalapura Palace won a Best Designed Boutique Hotel award this year.
 I bet the judges didn’t take as long as me to see the play of stone and granite, the many-layered geometric patterns that appear wherever you look, the black-tiled pool, the use of water pools, the antique fixtures, the heavy wood furniture … and on and on.
-There is a consistency of vision at Orange County that becomes ubiquitous and that is extraordinary, especially in this day of pre-fab structures and cost-cutting.
+There is a consistency of vision at Evolve Back Kamalapura Palace that becomes ubiquitous and that is extraordinary, especially in this day of pre-fab structures and cost-cutting.

 But the single most impressive item in each room is a water spigot attached to a hidden filter.
-Fresh, clean water is readily available at all times in the rooms, so there is no need for plastic water bottles at Orange County.
+Fresh, clean water is readily available at all times in the rooms, so there is no need for plastic water bottles at Evolve Back Kamalapura Palace.
 Every hotel in India should install this amenity!

-Orange County is making a dedicated effort towards sustainability.
-In fact, the Orange County, Kabini was nominated for an Indian Responsible Tourism Award from Outlook Traveller India.
+Evolve Back Kamalapura Palace is making a dedicated effort towards sustainability.
+In fact, the Evolve Back Kabini was nominated for an Indian Responsible Tourism Award from Outlook Traveller India.

-- 2. Service.
+Service.
 Sometimes magnificent architecture comes at the expense of service.
-Not so in the case of Orange County.
+Not so in the case of Evolve Back Kamalapura Palace.
 From the moment I arrived and met manager Abhishek, to the waiters and housekeeping staff and of course the very special guide Rajesh, I never ceased to be amazed at the warmth, ease and professionalism of the staff.
 There is an intimacy in the way service is offered here that, in combination with the stunning design, makes for a unique and frankly awesome combination.

 I will long remember the genuine care and consideration bestowed on me during my stay.
-The philosophy of “Atithi Devo Bhava” (guest if god) was in full force, and I was made to feel completely at home.
+The philosophy of “Atithi Devo Bhava” (Guest is God) was in full force, and I was made to feel completely at home.

 Finally, a word about the food.
 I don’t write a lot about food, I’m not an expert.
-But I know enough to know the food at both restaurants at Orange County was superb.
+But I know enough to know the food at both restaurants at Evolve Back Kamalapura Palace was superb.
 The main restaurant serves a wide-ranging menu from continental to local specialties.
 The restaurant in the Lotus Mahal serves the cuisine of the Nawabs and it was luxurious and mouth-watering, as it should be.

 My trip to Hampi was way too short.
 I only saw a small portion of the monuments, and never visited Anegundi.
 But I made up for a short visit by having a very rich visit, immersed in opulence, kindness, magic moments and the magnificence of one of the world’s great heritage sites.

-My deepest, most humble thanks to everyone at Orange County.
+My deepest, most humble thanks to everyone at Evolve Back Kamalapura Palace.
 After only three days, I felt like family and I miss you all.
-And thanks to Lakshmi Sharath, whose beautiful post about Orange County and Hampi inspired me to go in the first place!
+And thanks to Lakshmi Sharath, whose beautiful post about Evolve Back Kamalapura Palace and Hampi inspired me to go in the first place!

-NOTE: I was hosted by Orange County, who also provided my tours and transportation.
+NOTE: I was hosted by Evolve Back Kamalapura Palace, who also provided my tours and transportation.
 As always, my opinions are my own, my stories are heart-felt and I only make recommendations based on personal experience and with the needs of my readers in mind.

 If you enjoyed this post, you can….